 This is the law.
-In Ireland you must always have a fully-licenced driver travel in the passenger seat with you and they need to have held their driving licence for a minimum of 2 years.
+In Ireland, you must always have a fully-licensed driver to travel in the passenger seat with you and they need to have held their driving license for a minimum of 2 years.
 Failure to do so will result in your car being confiscated by the Gardaí along with a fine and penalty points.
 Having an experienced driver with you at all times decreases your risk of having an accident and ensures that someone is there to help and guide you.

-6.Don’t wait too long to book your full licence driving test
+6.Don’t wait too long to book your full license driving test

 Once you’ve received your learner’s permit, held it for 6 months and completed 12 EDI lessons you can apply for your driving test.
 At the moment there’s a 6-week waiting time for the test, but this fluctuates.
 Set yourself a time limit and practice driving as much as you possibly can.
 Revise your theory and book pre-tests with your driving instructor.
 It’s best to book your test as soon as you feel ready so that the rules of the road and your lessons are fresh in your memory.
 It also gives you less time to pick up “bad” driving habits that could cost you your test.